rnett/krosstalk/README.md

 [ ![Download](https://api.bintray.com/packages/rnett/krosstalk/krosstalk/images/download.svg) ](https://bintray.com/rnett/krosstalk/krosstalk/_latestVersion)
 [![License](https://img.shields.io/badge/License-Apache%202.0-yellowgreen.svg)](https://opensource.org/licenses/Apache-2.0)

+<span style="color: red; font-weight: bold">Currently blocked by <a href="https://youtrack.jetbrains.com/issue/KT-44199">KT-44199</a>.</span>

 Krosstalk is a Kotlin compiler plugin supported library that turns `expect`/`actual` methods into api calls and endpoints, with fully pluggable serialization, client and server implementations.
 When a client method is called, the arguments are serialized and sent to the server.
 The server deserializes the arguments, calls the method, and sends the serialized result as the response.
 Note that this means any side-effects will only happen server side.

 Krosstalk ships with Kotlinx serialization support by default, and a rudimentary Ktor client and server are available.